RaphaelIT7/gmod-holylib/README.md

 #### util.AsyncCompress(string data, number level = 5, number dictSize = 65536, function callback)
 Works like util.Compress but it's async and allows you to set the level and dictSize.
 The defaults for level and dictSize are the same as gmod's util.Compress.
-Both AsyncCompress and AsyncDecompress use the same thread.

 Instead of making a copy of the data, we keep a reference to it and use it raw!
 So please don't modify it while were compressing / decompressing it or else something might break.